fbpx

 Garden Tours

 Volunteers help educate children and adults alike about the importance of nature, gardens, and plants through tours of the garden.
-All educational volunteers will receive training.
+As a tour guide, you will walk the group around each of the 12 gardens, including the butterfly house.
+You will be given a pamphlet with talking points for each of the gardens.

 Horticulture/Gardening/Greenhouse